md-zaman/docker-learning/Mosh/Readme.md.txt

     docker run -d -p 80:3000 --name c1 react-app
     - runs a container.
     - the flag '-p 80:3000' means port mapping the 1st port is the host port and 2nd port is container's port.
-        80 is host port
+So, '80' is host port
-        3000 is container's port
+        '3000' is container's port

 lesson49 - Executing Commands in Running Containers